Showing posts with label emotions. Show all posts

 Thursday, December 6, 2018

-This post is about long hair, of all things (which I totally dig; I was in high school during the Sixties and the girls looked like Shetland ponies), and I will argue that humans evolved the trait to keep them warm during geologically recent continental glaciations.
-(Please pardon the teleological phrasing; I use it here only for the sake of brevity.)
+This post is about long hair, and I will argue that humans evolved the trait to keep them warm during geologically recent continental glaciations.
+(The teleological phrasing is used for the sake of brevity.)

 Can having long hair really confer such a benefit under cold conditions?
 The anecdotal evidence supporting this idea seems abundant.
 For example, go to the site shown below